mannd/epcalipers-windows/README.md

 - Update the Help system to Modern Windows style.
 - Support dark mode
 - MSIX installation via side-loading or Microsoft Store.

+## Beta testing
+If you are interested in beta-testing this new version, email us at mannd@epstudiossoftware.com.
+When the first beta version is available, we will contact you.

+## Note
+The rest of the README for now just duplicates the version 2 README.
+It does NOT reflect the version 3 functionality.

 ## Description
 This is the Microsoft Windows™ version of EP Calipers.